dhivyapadmanaban/California_Wildfires/README.md

 #### Number of fires per month vs Max Temperature

-We are analyzing if the temperature of California is contributing more to the wildfire occurances.
+We are analyzing if the temperature of California is contributing more to the wildfire occurrences.
 As per below scatter plot, we have more wildfires in CA from June - August which is one of the hottest month.
 (Size of scatter = Number of fires)

 <img width="348" alt="monthVsMaxTemp" src="https://user-images.githubusercontent.com/83181834/135734392-2de33780-c3a3-4ac4-acae-58ca1956e119.PNG">

 #### Number of fires per month vs Precipitation

-In this analysis, we wanted to find relation between lack of rain (precipiation) to wildfire occurance.
-As per below plot, more fires occured during the dry months when the precipiation is very low.
+In this analysis, we wanted to find relation between lack of rain (precipitation) to wildfire occurrence.
+As per below plot, more fires occurred during the dry months when the precipitation is very low.
 (Size of scatter = Number of fires)

 <img width="344" alt="monthVsPrecipitation" src="https://user-images.githubusercontent.com/83181834/135734442-89799a8a-4471-418d-acb6-9aeab77176a0.PNG">